 We’ve already talked about how awesome this is in our 4th of July post, but it’s worth bringing up again.

 This large-scale free outdoor festival is a perfect family event.
-It’s culturally focused, with this year’s emphases on “Armenia,” “Catalonia,” and the Sisterfire music festivals that were held in DC in the 80s.
+It’s culturally focused, with this year’s emphasis on “The Social Power of Music.”

 There’s everything from artisan demonstrations and musical performances to an awesome gift shop and more.

-Don’t forget to snag an official Folklife Festival t-shirt or tote bag – they’re collectables!
+Don’t forget to snag an official Folklife Festival t-shirt or tote bag – they’re collectibles!

 Getting In: The Smithsonian Folklife Festival is free to attend.